susanodii/values-and-variables-in-JavaScript/variables.md

 ![](images/value_img1.png)

 From the result above, the output in the terminal is the same with value entered in the console.
-Values have different data types such as strings, numbers, booleans,arrays, obejects and so on.
+Values have different data types and they are:
+1. Strings
+2. Numbers
+3. Booleans
+4. Arrays
+5. Obejects

  You can give name to values by assigning them to a variable.
 Values are reusable when assigned to a variable in order words, when stored in a variable.

 ### What are variables in JavaScript